shuqingzai/carbon/README.md

 ##### i18n

-The following languages are supported
+The following languages are supported(according to the order of translation time)

 * [Simplified Chinese(zh-CN)](./lang/zh-CN.json "Simplified Chinese")：translated
   by [gouguoyin](https://github.com/gouguoyin "gouguoyin")